 The opportunity to run for political office is a privilege we enjoy in our society.
-Citizens are fortunate that so many good people offer their time, talents and expertise for public service.
+Citizens are fortunate that so many caring people offer their time, talents and expertise for public service.

-However, the requirements for conducting a political campaign, whether in a big city or in a small one, can sometimes seem confusing.
-This guide is intended to explain those requirements in plain language to alleviate confusion and make compliance much easier.
+However, the requirements for conducting a political campaign, whether in a big city or in a small one, can sometimes be confusing.
+This City Candidate's Guide is intended to explain those requirements in plain language to improve understanding and make compliance much easier.
 This should allow you, the prospective candidate, to concentrate on issues important to your community.

-A second purpose of this guide is to let you know of resources available to answer questions and provide assistance in complying with Iowa law regarding campaigns, elections and holding public office.
-Iowans value good, open government, and a sound election process is the foundation of democracy.
+A second purpose of this guide is to let you know of resources available to answer questions and provide assistance in complying with lowa law regarding campaigns, elections and holding public office. lowans value good, open government, and a sound election process is the foundation of democracy.